 First, start saving all your bank account and credit/debit card statements (include PayPal and any other payment method you can track that you frequently use) for a few months or gather previously received statements.
 Next, cross off anything that you recognize as being 100% necessary and unable to reasonably change the expense amount (mortgage/rent payment, utilities, etc…).
 What is left should be all the items that are either individual purchases or recurring expenses that are going out every month.
 Go line by line and purposely think about each and every one.
 Have you used or consumed this item/service?
 If you have, did any of it go to waste or are you paying too much for what you use?
 If you used it all, is there any way that you can secure or obtain the same item/service or something functionally similar and save money?
 As you evaluate each item in your statements, you’ll have a hindsight 20/20 view of your actions.
 Use this advantage to weed out or trim back anything you have too many of, you no longer use or you don’t recognize.

 Finally, save past documents, plans and budgets (especially budgets) to compare to over time.
 This is the absolute best way to track budget creep and lifestyle inflation.
-This was eye opening when we did it.
+This was eye-opening when we did it.
 We were going through a stack of papers that we had quickly packed at our apartment and I found one of our oldest budgets.
 It was amazing to see the progress, but also how some fluff was added back in when it shouldn’t have been.
 It wasn’t just new things, but others expanded.
 For example, now that we weren’t feeling quite as much pressure living paycheck-to-paycheck, we started eating out more (before we had DRASTICALLY reduced the amount we ate out).
-Additionally, we adopted a dog in this time.
+Additionally, we adopted a dog at this time.
 Now, there isn’t too much you can do because he needs to eat and see the vet, but other areas of the budget had to compensate for this.
 The money we were spending eating out became the money we used to pay for Maverick’s expenses.
 Additionally, we used to get Netflix DVD subscriptions… until we realized we were just letting the DVDs sit for a few days to a week and eventually maybe watching them before sending them back so they wouldn’t get lost.
 What a waste!
 Even though it was less than $10 a month, every little hole in the bank account matters.
 The whole idea is to eliminate as many leaks as you can to stop this unnecessary inflation in your life so that you can be where you want to be in 10 years rather than wonder why you didn’t reach your destination.
 Even a small leak in your car’s gas tank on a long trip may leave you stranded in the middle of nowhere.